pixsoup/python/README.md

-## An interface to PixSoup service
+# The CLI to PixSoup service

+[PixSoup](https://pixsoup.com) provides a simple interface to a cloud GPU where you can fine-tune StableDiffusion using Dreambooth.

+For integration with your own tooling check GraphQL [schema](schema.graphql).

 ## Usage